linode/docs/docs/applications/containers/how-to-create-a-docker-swarm-manager-and-nodes-on-linode.md

 ## Deploy a Service with Docker Swarm

 To deploy a service with Docker Swarm, use the manager to prepare a single node, then *scale* the configuration to match your needs.
-In this example, you will install nginx on one node, then scale it to a cluster (swarm) of three nodes.
+In this example, you will install NGINX on one node, then scale it to a cluster (swarm) of three nodes.

 1. From the Swarm Manager, use `service create` to deploy a service to a node.
 Change `nginxexample` to whatever you like:

         docker service create -p 80:80 --name nginxexample nginx

-2. Scale the nginx service to three nodes:
+2. Scale the NGINX service to three nodes:

         docker service scale nginxexample=3